fhsuae/stackoverflow_wildwest_generator-/README.md

 # Project Title

-Simple overview of use/purpose.
+Wildwest poster generator

 ## Description

 Wildwest–themed poster generator software for the KU High School Engineering competition 2025.
+Takes input from the user in the form of a name, location, and an image.
+The program uses this data and a poster template the user selects to output a Wildwest themed poster.

 ## Getting Started